Loading...

 Available hooks

 The SDK provides hooks for different stages of agent execution.
-Some hooks are available in both SDKs, while others are TypeScript-only because the Python SDK doesn't support them.
+Some hooks are available in both SDKs, while others are TypeScript-only.

 Hook EventPython SDKTypeScript SDKWhat triggers itExample use case